SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     It may have none of the predefined parameters of the other classes.

-    The ``communicate`` command is used mainly for debugging reasons, or as a workaround for using hardware features not implemented in the SEC node.
+    The ``communicate`` command is used mainly for debugging reasons, or as a workaround for using hardware functionalities not implemented in the SEC node.

 .. _Readable: